magnacore/Productivity-Tools/Linux/Formatting-Checklist/ViperMX.md

 We can also download the IPFS Desktop appimage from github.
 Make is executable. run it ./<name>.
 AppImage launcher will ask for integration.
 Approve it and it will automatically move the appimage to ~/Applications.
 After that we can launch IPFS from rofi.

-firefox login

 transmission was already installed

 Move binaries from ~/Software/bin to ~/.local/bin
-Update the binaries by downloading them from GitHub

 =====================================================================